ElanaPearl/elanapearl.github.io/_posts/2024-07-09-the-illustrated-alphafold.md

 * The diagrams abstract away the model weights and only visualize how the shapes of activations change
 * The activation tensors are always labeled with the dimension names used in the paper and the sizes of the diagrams vaguely aim to follow when these dimensions grow/shrink.  <d-footnote>The hidden dimension names usually start with "c" for "channel".
 For reference the main dimensions used are c<sub>z</sub>=128, c<sub>m</sub>=64, c<sub>atom</sub>=128, c<sub>atompair</sub>=16, c<sub>token</sub>=768, c<sub>s</sub>=384.</d-footnote>
 * Whenever possible, the names above the tensors in this (and every) diagram match the names of the tensors use in the AF3 supplement.
-Typically a tensor maintains its name as it goes through the model, but we keep original version of the tensor created and it gets its own name to differentiate it from the version that gets updated by the model (_e.g._ **<span style="color: #A056A7;">c</span>** is the original version of **<span style="color: #A056A7;">q</span>** and they get maintain separate names so that they can both be used together).
+Typically, a tensor maintains its name as it goes through the model.
+However, in some cases, we use different names to distinguish between versions of a tensor at different stages of processing.
+For example, in the atom-level single representation, **<span style="color: #A056A7;">c</span>** represents the initial atom-level single representation while **<span style="color: #A056A7;">q</span>** represents the updated version of this representation as it progresses through the Atom Transformer.
 * We also ignore most of the LayerNorms for simplicity but they are used _everywhere_.

 ---